-There are a number of practical steps that staff working in play and leisure can take to reduce the likelihood of bullying happening:
+There are a number of specific practical steps which youth groups can take to reduce the likelihood of bullying happening:

 - Consult young people about bullying, whether they feel safe, and if there are places where they feel unsafe. - Be vigilant if a young person has clothing or equipment damaged. - Challenge all forms of prejudice.